ROHAN0011/Spell-Checker-and-Corrector/README.md

-# Spell Checker and Correcter
+# Spell Checker and Corrector
- This program checks the spelling of entered word by user and correct it and display it.
+ This program checks the spelling of entered word by user and display it by correcting.